13 Ways to Optimize Your Website for Mobile-Friendly SEO

 Website load time is a massive issue if you’re dealing with mobile visitors.
 Desktop visitors are considered to be more forgiving in this regard.
 This is because mobile visitors often ditch a website and bounce back if a website fails to load within 2-3 seconds, maybe even less.
 For digital agencies, using SEO tools tailored for digital agencies can help address load time issues effectively.

-Improving website load time reduces the bounce rate and increases session duration—contributing to better SEO marketing strategies.
+Improving website load time reduces the bounce rate and increases session duration—contributing to better auckland SEO marketing strategies.
 A number of tweaks that may work for you are:

 • Choose a hosting provider that is nearer to your visitor’s physical location.
 If you’re targeting visitors from the USA, choose a server that’s in the USA.
 If you’re specifically targeting visitors from Los Angeles, consider opting for Los Angeles hosting providers with servers to minimize latency and ensure faster website loading times for your target audience.